Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Discussion

 Following directly from our assessment of data levers above, we suggest a variety of ways policy can support data leverage:

-\begin{itemize} \item Data portability laws will directly enhance CDC, enabling users to contribute data they helped generate in the past. \item Right-to-delete laws will enhance data strikes, assuming these laws also account for the possibility that companies might ``launder'' deleted data in model weights. \item Transparency laws that make data collection more apparent may help foster broader support for data leverage movements. \end{itemize}
+\begin{itemize} \item Data portability laws will directly enhance CDC, enabling users to contribute data they helped generate in the past. \item Right-to-delete laws will enhance data strikes, assuming these laws also account for the possibility that companies might ``launder'' deleted data in model weights. \item Data transparency laws that make data collection more apparent may help foster support for data leverage movements. \end{itemize}

-We note that these policy suggestions are generally aligned with policy framed around privacy.
-This suggests a potential ``win-win'' situation, in which policy supports consumer privacy and enhances data leverage.
+We note that these policy suggestions are generally aligned with policy aimed at addressing privacy concerns.
+This suggests a potential ``win-win'' situation, in which policy simultaneously supports consumer privacy and enhances data leverage.

+Expanding on the above points about data portability and right-to-delete laws, policy also offers the potential for making it easy for individuals to use multiple data levers in conjunction with one another.
+As mentioned above, there are natural connections between data strikes and CDC: by moving from one platform to a new platform, a user can take advantage of both data levers.
+However, through regulatory support, it may be possible to engage in much more elaborate combinations of data strikes and CDC, for instance deleting only certain pieces of data and transferring over other pieces of data.